fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2024

 Happy New Year, muchachos!
 I hope you had a good one.
 I just returned to Bangalore after a much-needed break in my hometown.
 Leaving home and returning to the city was a bit of a bummer, but such is life!
 The dreaded omicron variant is wreaking havoc in the city.
 I am starting a new career at RadiusAI as a Software Engineer, and I am looking forward to working with the team and learning from them.
-I am excited to start the new year with a bang!

 Here's an improved version of Llama Index's querying engine used to generate SQL from Natural Language: [Neak](/blog/neak.html).